cloudogu/gitops-playground/docs/content-loader/content-loader.md

 In this repo, the folder structure is as follows: [argocd/argocd.](argocd/argocd)

 ## Mirror/copy repo and add specific files

-For example, to create a `Dockerfile` and `Jenkinsfile` and then create a Jenkins job.
-This example shows the `MIRROR` use case.
-As an alternative you can add type `COPY` in the first repo (petclinic).
+This example first `MIRROR`s a repo, then adds a `Dockerfile` and `Jenkinsfile` and a Jenkins job.

+As an alternative you can add type `COPY` in the first repo (petclinic), resulting in only the files not the git history being pushed to `target`.
 Reminder: no type means MIRROR (default).

 ```yaml
     - url: https://github.com/cloudogu/spring-petclinic
       target: example-tenant/petclinic-plain